HTTP Status Codes Explained: Meanings and Common Errors

 Today, most browsers come equipped with built-in developer tools you can use to inspect HTTP status codes for individual web pages.
 Here's how to use Chrome's "Inspect" tool:

-5. The Network tab will display all requests made by the page, including their status codes.
+- The Network tab will display all requests made by the page, including their status codes.
 Look under the "Status" column to find the HTTP status codes for each request.
+You can also view request details like headers and the user agent to understand how browsers or bots are interacting with your site.

 Google Search Console